Why Did I Eat the Chips? A July 4th Diabetes Landmine, Explained

 Tell the waitress we don’t want the chips – this is the advice I actually wrote to follow myself in Bright Spots & Landmines.
 If I’m eating with someone who does want chips, ask the waitress for an individual serving.

-Have a black-and-white “no-chips” personal policy – I know this is not easy for everyone, but for domino foods, I think complete abstinence is easier than moderation.
+Have a black-and-white “no-chips” personal policy – I know this is not easy for everyone, but for domino foods, I find complete abstinence is easier than moderation.

 Have a salty, crunchy, low-carb snack that I could have eaten instead of chips – Had I brought almonds or peanuts with me, I could have eaten those instead of chips.